gcinq121/Curse-of-Strahd-Notes/Strahd/03 The World Of Strahd/02 NPC/Baron Vargas Vallakovich.md

 In an intense political battle with Lady Wachter of the Wachterhaus
 - She believes he is not running the town well and wishes to take control
 - [[Baron Vargas Vallakovich|The Baron]] obviously wants Lady Wachter gone

+Always seen accompanied by two large mastiffs at either side Seems like he is used to his commands being followed

+Wife is Lydia and has a son who we have not met
+- The son was kicked out for some reason that I can't remember now but will update when I find it